Homelands Primary School

 The school operates an ‘open door’ policy for parent(s)/carer(s) to speak to staff when they need to do so.
 Additionally, formal Parents’ Evenings, daily informal dialogue and conversations at either the request of the parents or the teacher, or communication through a Home-School diary allow opportunity to discuss any questions or queries.
 Parent(s)/carer(s) will also receive annual written reports.
 There are opportunities for parent(s)/carer(s) to give feedback about aspects of the school on a regular basis to ensure needs are met.

-For parent(s)/carer(s) of children with Special Educational Needs there will be additional opportunities to discuss their child’s progress and development through the likes of SEN Support Plan review sessions, Annual Review meetings if their child has a Statement or EHCP, reports from outreach services and additional SEND questionnaires.
+For parent(s)/carer(s) of children with Special Educational Needs there will be additional opportunities to discuss their child’s progress and development through the likes of SEN Support Plan review sessions, Annual Review meetings if their child has an EHCP, reports from outreach services and additional SEND questionnaires.

-If a Statement or EHCP is in place, wherever possible other agencies involved with the pupil will be invited to contribute to and attend an Annual Review.
+If an EHCP is in place, wherever possible other agencies involved with the pupil will be invited to contribute to and attend an Annual Review.
 Information will be made accessible for parents.

 Children play an active part in their own development at Homelands.
 Children may well take part in pupil conferencing, complete a pupil questionnaire or can discuss any issues or concerns with a teacher or teaching assistant.
 There is also a School Council made up of pupils representing each of the year groups from Reception to Year 6 to enable children’s views to be heard.